Elmo Patrick Sonnier

 Elmo Patrick "Pat" Sonnier (February 21, 1950 – April 5, 1984) was a convicted American murderer and rapist in Louisiana who was executed by electrocution at Louisiana State Penitentiary in Louisiana on April 5, 1984.
 Sonnier was sentenced to death on April 25, 1978, for the November 5, 1977, rape and murder of Loretta Ann Bourque, 18, and the murder of David LeBlanc, 17.
-His younger brother, Eddie, was sentenced to life in prison.
+Sonnier's younger brother, Eddie, was sentenced to life in prison.

 Sister Helen Prejean was asked to write to death row inmates as part of her Order's community outreach program and wrote to Sonnier.
 She became his spiritual adviser and eventually wrote Dead Man Walking (1993) about her experience and her belief that the death penalty was morally wrong.

-Crime
+Crimes

-On November 4, 1977, 17-year-old David LeBlanc and his girlfriend 18-year-old Loretta Ann Bourque attended the Homecoming football game at Catholic High School in Iberia Parish, Louisiana.
+On November 4, 1977, 17-year-old David LeBlanc and his 18-year-old girlfriend Loretta Ann Bourque attended the Homecoming football game at Catholic High School in Iberia Parish, Louisiana.
 After the game, the couple drove to an isolated area in St. Martin Parish, a type of lovers' lane.
-At around 1 a.m., the couple were approached by two men, 27-year-old Elmo Patrick "Pat" Sonnier and his younger brother, 20-year-old Eddie James Sonnier.
+At around 1 a.m., the couple was approached by two men, 27-year-old Elmo Patrick "Pat" Sonnier and his younger brother, 20-year-old Eddie James Sonnier.
 The brothers had been in the area hunting rabbits and were armed with 22-caliber rifles.

 The Sonniers identified themselves as police officers and presented a badge that one of the brothers had acquired while working as a security guard.
 The brothers entered LeBlanc's car.
 They told the couple that they were trespassing on private property and were under arrest.
 The brothers took LeBlanc's and Bourque's driver's licenses, handcuffed the couple, and moved them to the back seat.
 They then told the couple that they were going to drive them to the home of the land's owner to see if the owner wished to press trespassing charges.

 The Sonniers drove the couple to an oilfield in Iberia Parish and parked by the road.
 They handcuffed LeBlanc to a tree in a nearby wooded area.
 They took Bourque from the car and Elmo raped her.
 The brothers told her they would release both her and LeBlanc unharmed if she had sex with Eddie James Sonnier.
 Bourque agreed.
 Afterward, the brothers took the couple back to the car and removed their handcuffs.
 Elmo Sonnier decided against releasing them, as he feared the couple would report the incident and he would be reincarcerated at Angola.
 The brothers forced the couple to lie face down in a ditch and fatally shot them several times.

 The brothers returned LeBlanc's car to St. Martin Parish.
 When they reached Elmo's 1961 Dodge Dart, they discovered they had a flat tire.
 They used a jack from LeBlanc's car to change their tire.
 The jack was later found in Elmo Sonnier's car.
 The following day, the brothers disposed of LeBlanc's and Bourque's driver's licenses and buried the weapons they used in the killings.